moay/distributed-systems-rd/readme.md

 * App monitoring, process monitoring and error reporting.
 For the purpose of this prototype, I expect both microservices to be running.
 In order to take this setup to a production environment, setting up monitoring tools would be crucial to make sure that all processes and systems are up and running.
-Also, exceptions should be reported in some sort of error monitoring tool like sentry.
+Also, exceptions should be reported in some sort of error monitoring tool like Sentry.
 * Things that are currently placed in `src/Domain/MessageBus` (in both microservices) are addressing shared domain logic regarding communication between the microservices.
 As the asynchronous communication bases on those classes and the classes may be useful for further usage in other microservices, they should be held in a shared composer package.